website header image

 Active Amphibious Ship Types

-Today's amphibious ships are sophisticated warships designed to project power ashore.
-They serve as floating bases, capable of transporting and deploying Marines, vehicles, and aircraft.
-These vessels feature well decks for landing craft, flight decks for helicopters and sometimes even vertical takeoff and landing (VTOL) aircraft like the F‐35B, and internal docks for landing craft.
-This versatility allows them to operate across a spectrum of missions, from humanitarian assistance and disaster relief to full‐scale amphibious assaults.
-Modern amphibious ships incorporate advanced technologies like stealth features, sophisticated command and control systems, and robust self‐defense capabilities, making them potent and adaptable platforms for naval power projection in the 21st century.
+Today's amphibious ships are highly advanced warships, functioning as flexible, floating bases for projecting power ashore.
+They are designed to efficiently transport and deploy Marines, their vehicles, and various aircraft.
+Featuring specialized well decks for landing craft and flight decks that accommodate helicopters and even cutting-edge VTOL aircraft like the F-35B, these ships possess incredible versatility.
+This allows them to execute diverse missions, from critical humanitarian assistance and disaster relief efforts to complex amphibious assaults.
+Integrating advanced technologies such as stealth, sophisticated command and control, and powerful self-defense systems, modern amphibious ships are formidable and adaptable platforms vital for naval power projection in the 21st century.

 • USS Blue Ridge (LCC 19)